-Since the Mean Task Duration of 1.06 ms is more than the Frame Period of 1.0 ms, the data is dropped in the memory channel.
+Since the Mean Task Duration of 1.56 ms is more than the Frame Period of 1.0 ms, the data is dropped in the memory.
 Open Logic Analyzer and notice that signal icFIFODroppedCount is increasing throughout the simulation as captured in Figure 3, indicating accumulating amount of dropped data.

 Since data is dropped during transfer from FPGA to processor through memory, this is reflected as a drop in throughput.
-Open Memory controller block, go to Performance tab and click on Plot data throughput button under Performance tab to see the memory throughput plot as in figure 4.
+Open AXI4-Stream to Software block, go to Performance tab and click on View performance plots button under Memory Controller to see the memory throughput plot as in figure 4.
 Note that the throughput is less than the required 0.4 MBps.
 Since the FPGA output data sample time is 10e-6 and each sample is 4 bytes wide, the required streaming throughput for the system is 4 bytes/10e-6 = 400 KBps.

 Now, simulate the model for 100 sec (10e6 samples at 10e-6 samples per second) for cases # 3-7.
 Open the Logic analyzer and note the number of samples dropped on signal icFIFODroppedCount.

 soc_hwsw_stream_set_parameters(3); % set the model parameters for #3